apollographql/apollo/docs/source/references/apollo-engine.md

 ---
 title: Apollo Graph Manager overview
-description: Account management, data privacy, GDPR compliance, and more
+description: Account management, graph management, data privacy, and GDPR compliance
 ---

-[Apollo Graph Manager](https://engine.apollographql.com/) is a cloud service for managing and monitoring your data graph.
-Its foundation is built on a few types of data input from servers: publishing schema introspections, publishing operations from clients, and sending traces of request execution.
-From those data inputs we can provide rich schema usage insights, schema history management, schema change validation, operation safelisting, query usage insights, and more.
+Apollo Graph Manager (formerly Apollo Engine) is a cloud service for managing and monitoring your organization's data graph.
+In addition to serving as a [GraphQL schema registry](/docs/platform/schema-registry/), Graph Manager ingests operation metadata and execution trace data from your GraphQL server to provide valuable insights into schema and query usage.

-Graph Manager's core [schema management features](/docs/platform/schema-registry/) are available in an unlimited capacity for free, and they always will be.
+Graph Manager's core schema management features are available in an unlimited capacity for free, and they always will be.
 Advanced features are available with a subscription to an Apollo Team or Enterprise plan.
 These features include:

 * [Operation safelisting](/docs/platform/operation-registry/)
 * [Schema change validation](/docs/platform/schema-validation/)